 My Journey with the Instant Pot

-So when I first heard about the Instant Pot two years ago, right before Christmas, you can bet I asked for one right away as a gift.
+So when I first heard about the Instant Pot three years ago, right before Christmas, you can bet I asked for one right away as a gift.
 After hearing how many people loved it (and watching countless videos and reading reviews online), I just knew I would get a lot of use out of it — especially considering I follow a plant-based diet.
 In fact, I was so sure I would love it that I bought my mom one, too.

 When I first got the Instant Pot, I dove right into the instruction manual and bought three other cookbooks that were catered to Instant Pot users.
 I had an arsenal of helpful instructions, detailing how to use the machine.
 Unfortunately, after a few months of testing out the Instant Pot with more than 30 or so different dishes — ranging from soups to stews, rice to oatmeal, plus potatoes, lentils, quinoa, and even dairy-free yogurt — I was highly disappointed.
 These weren't new recipes to me.
 As someone who already loved to cook, they were dishes I've made over and over again.
 I spent time figuring out how the recipes needed to be adjusted for the Instant Pot and was disappointed every single time.
 I could have just made these dishes my usual way without the Instant Pot.